 We recommend visiting as many of Savannah’s town squares as possible when photographing Savannah.

-Chippewa Square was the filming site of Forrest Gump’s bench scenes (the iconic bench is now located in the Telfair Museum) and is also flanked on one side by the Historic Savannah Theatre and on another by the haunted Foley House Inn, Chippewa Square is one of our personal favorite squares in Savannah.
+Chippewa Square was the filming site of Forrest Gump’s bench scenes (the iconic bench is now located in the Telfair Museum).

 Between the impressive art decorating the graves, the beautiful oak trees, and the scenic location on a bluff of the Wilmington River, Bonaventure Cemetery is a stunning place to (respectfully) take photos in Savannah.

 I hesitated on whether to include Tybee Island on this list of the best photo spots in Savannah because it is a 20-30 minute drive away from the historic district.

-However, if you’re looking to soak up some sun and enjoy the beach, there’s no doubt that you can find incredible places to take photos on Tybee, including on its beautiful beach and at (or if you’re willing to make the climb, from on top of ) its adorable lighthouse!
+However, if you’re looking to soak up some sun and enjoy the beach, there’s no doubt that you can find incredible places to take photos on Tybee, including on its beautiful beach and at (or if you’re willing to make the climb, from on top of ) its beautiful lighthouse!

 Wormsloe Plantation’s Driveway